14 Eamesian Parables Posted September 6, 2017 by Eames Demetrios

 They came from a pure place.
 It was a revelation Charles had on his trip to Mexico during the depression—but, as I said, one could explore for a lifetime in each of these parables, so I will leave it at that.

 2. ITERATE.
 ITERATE.
 ITERATE.

-In every medium they worked in or explored—architecture, film, furniture—they sought as many iterations as possible to gain the insight of being inside the problem deeply.
-Countess versions of the plywood shell, dozens of the Lounge Chair and Ottoman, three versions of Powers of Ten, and even in the most expensive creative medium of all—architecture: Two complete iterations of the Eames House.
+In every medium they worked in or explored—architecture, film, furniture—they sought as many iterations as possible to gain the insight of being inside the problem deeply, They made countess versions of the plywood shell, dozens of the Lounge Chair and Ottoman, and three versions of Powers of Ten.
+Even in the most expensive creative medium of all—architecture—they made two complete iterations of the Eames House.

 3. The Guest-Host Experience.